-During the Permit Year October 1, 2012, through September 30, 2013, the following information was collected and evaluated as major findings that have impacted water quality:
+During the Permit Year October 1, 2013, through September 30, 2014, the following information was collected and evaluated as major findings that have impacted water quality:

-- As the economy improves, housing starts are increasing, although minimally.
+- As of January 2014, Alabama law requires that a private pesticide applicator must obtain a certification permit and become recertified after three years.
+Private pesticide applicators are people who apply any restricted-use pesticide for the production of an agricultural commodity on their own property or on the property of another person with whom they trade services.
+Employees of a permitted private applicator may apply a restricted-use pesticides as long as they are bring supervised by the permitted employer.
+Now, anyone who applies restricted-use pesticides in the State of Alabama on his or her own property or anyone who applies pesticides for hire must be certified as either a private or commercial pesticide applicator.
+This change will impact about 5,000 individuals across the state to include farmers, nursery owners, pond owners, and forest land owners.
+Please see Appendix B. - The Alabama Water Agencies Working group (AWAWG) published a report on December 1, 2013.
+The report proposes the Alabama Water MAP Process as the State's mechanism for developing and implementing an initial comprehensive statewide water management plan that includes policy options for 12 water issue areas identified by the AWAWG.
+The AWAWG is comprised of the Alabama Office of Water Resources, the Alabama Department of Environmental Management, the Geological Survey of Alabama, the Alabama Department of Conservation and Natural Resources, and the Alabama Department of Agriculture and Industries.
+Please see Appendix I. - As the economy improves, housing starts are increasing, although minimally.
 Many of the new houses are being built in subdivisions that were dormant during the recession.
 Although these subdivisions tended to stabilize by natural vegetation, the completed housing sites further stabilized these properties.
-This minimal development combined with maturing natural vegetation is minimizing the impact on the environment from these previously disturbed areas. - According to the final 2012 water quality 303(d) list of ADEM and the EPA, 17 stream segments of waterways within, or flowing through, the Jefferson County jurisdiction are designated as impaired by not fully meeting their usage classification.
+This minimal development combined with maturing natural vegetation is minimizing the impact on the environment from these previously disturbed areas. - According to the final 2014 water quality 303(d) list of ADEM and the EPA, 15 stream segments of waterways within, or flowing through, the Jefferson County jurisdiction are designated as impaired by not fully meeting their usage classification.
 This is a determination reached by ADEM in a federally required biennial evaluation of the status of water bodies within the state.
 The evaluation is conducted from best available data and a determination of the waterway's ability to support its designated usage classification.

-The five impaired stream segments within the Cahaba River watershed are generally included on the 303(d) list because of excessive pathogens, siltation, and habitat alterations due to urbanization runoff components and storm sewers.
-The twelve segments on the 303(d) list in the Black Warrior River basin are typically designated as impaired for some of the above mentioned reasons but also include such chemical impairments as pesticides (Dieldrin), mercury, nutrients, organic enrichment, ammonia, pH, and metals from atmospheric deposition, surface and subsurface mining operations.
+The 15 segments on the 303(d) list in the Black Warrior River basin are typically designated as impaired for chemical impairments as pesticides (Dieldrin), nutrients, organic enrichment, pH, pathogens, and siltation.
+Sources of this pollution range from agriculture, industrial sites, urban runoff, and municipal sites to abandoned surface mining operations and collection system failure.